anuphunt/TweetGPT/README.md

 # TweetGPT
-Gather latest tweets for the specified hashtag, generates tweet replies for those tweets using gpt-3 (technology behind ChatGPT) and replies to the posts in twitter.
+- Gathers latest tweets for the specified hashtag
+- Generates tweet replies for those tweets using gpt-3 (technology behind ChatGPT)
+- Replies to the tweets using the generated reply.